How Much Does a Cat Cremation Cost?

 A basic cat cremation in the UK will cost approximately £130.

-We have emailed a number of pet crematoriums in the UK to get an accurate measure on how much it costs to cremate a cat, but please bare in mind prices will vary depending on the service and additional extras.
+We have emailed a number of pet crematoriums in the UK to get an accurate measure on how much it costs to cremate a cat, but please bear in mind prices will vary depending on the service and additional extras.

 Why is cat cremation becoming more popular?